Indigenous Correspondents Program

 Deliverables

-• By December of 2022, Indigenous Correspondents will have each shared one piece (e.g., a podcast episode, essay/article, documentary film, or multimedia piece, etc.) with members of their cohort and the ICP’s Indigenous Editor-in-Residence for feedback and/or further refinement.
+• By December of each year, Indigenous Correspondents will have each shared a semi-final draft of one storytelling piece (e.g., a podcast episode, essay/article, documentary film, or multimedia piece, etc.) with ICP’s Indigenous Editor for feedback and/or further refinement.
 Participants may choose whether or not they would like to publish this piece outside of the program.

-Graduate students and upper-division undergraduate students with an interest in environmental science and knowledge generation, resilient solutions, and effective storytelling in media spaces are encouraged to apply for the 2022-23 cohort of the Indigenous Correspondents Program.
+Tribal College/University students, Graduate students and upper-division undergraduate students with an interest in environmental science and knowledge generation, resilient solutions, and effective storytelling in media spaces are encouraged to apply for the Indigenous Correspondents Program.

-Planet Forward does not act as an arbiter for determining Indigeneity.
+Disclaimer: The Ilíiaitchik: Indigenous Correspondents Program, University of Arizona’s Indigenous Resilience Center, and GWU’s Planet Forward do not act as an arbiter for determining Indigeneity.
 We rely on applicants’ good faith in self-representing connections to their Indigenous communities.
 To this end, please be prepared to provide documentation upon request or a statement of your Indigenous ancestry.

 Note: We recommend writing, editing, and saving your statements beforehand in a Word or Google Document before pasting and submitting them via the form.